shortlink-org/shortlink/docs/ADR/decisions/0021-microservice-structure.md

 - C4 container diagram
 - C4 component diagram
 - ERD diagram (if needed)
-- C4 use case diagram
+- C4 use case diagrams

 For **the use case diagram**, we add a _sequence diagram_ for each use case.